Advanced Search

 CHEN Zheng, ZHANG Yulun, GU Jinjin, et al. Recursive generalization transformer for image super-resolution[C].
 The Twelfth International Conference on Learning Representations, Vienna, Austria, 2024: 1–12.

 SI Chenyang, YU Weihao, ZHOU Pan, et al. Inception transformer[C].
-Proceedings of the 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 1707.
+The 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 1707.

 KORKMAZ C, TEKALP A M, and DOGAN Z. Training generative image super-resolution models by wavelet-domain losses enables better control of artifacts[C].
 2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, USA, 2024: 5926–5936. doi: 10.1109/CVPR52733.2024.00566.